South Africa: U.S. Pulls Funding for South African Medical Research

 It's conceivable that some foreign sub-grants could be reorganised so that they continue as direct awards.
 But Spotlight and GroundUp understand that in South Africa specifically, clinical trials have little hope of being funded under any new mechanism.

-Sean Wasserman, an associate professor at the University of Cape Town (UCT), was running a clinical trial that was sponsored by an NIH sub-award.
+Sean Wasserman, an associate professor at UCT, was running a clinical trial that was sponsored by an NIH sub-award.
 He explained to Spotlight and GroundUp that senior NIH officials met with him and his team last week and told them that their award (which was three years in) was not being immediately renewed as planned.
 Components of the programme that are run outside of South Africa might be funded in the future, the officials told them, but those taking place in the country would not.

 "They were saying in this very murky language that all NIH money to South Africa would stop, and that South Africa would not receive funding in the future, while other foreign components might," he said.